-One of our bicycle accident lawyers could go after compensation for you if you got injured in a bicycle accident in Lawrenceville, Georgia.
-We could help you seek a recovery for your medical bills, lost wages, and more.
+One of our bicycle accident lawyers could go after compensation for you if you were injured in a bicycle accident in Lawrenceville, Georgia.
+We could help you seek recovery of your medical bills, lost wages, and more.

 Our injury lawyers can investigate your situation to discover the parties who might be responsible and seek a settlement or court award for you.
 Sometimes, more than one party can be liable for a bicycle accident.